Fortress (2012 film): Plot

-July 19 arrives and the Lass is cleared to fly the Rome mission.
-On the final run to the IP, Burt is blinded by shrapnel from anti-aircraft fire, but they continue and manage to release their bombs over the target.
-However, as they make the turn home, a B-17 flying above them is hit and begins falling in their direction.
-They take evasive action, but the doomed bomber's wing clips part of the Lass' right horizontal stabilizer, causing them to go into an uncontrolled climb until they stall and begins a lateral spin.
-The plane loses altitude rapidly as Michael and Wally struggle desperate to regain control.
+The Lass flies again on a mission to Rome.
+Burt is blinded by shrapnel on the bomb run but manage to release their bombs over the target.
+Making a turn for home, a B-17 flying above them is hit and despite evasive action, the doomed bomber's wing clips the Lass' right horizontal stabilizer, causing them to go into an uncontrolled climb until they stall and then spin.
+The plane loses altitude rapidly as Michael and Wally struggle to regain control.
+They pull up very low over Rome under heavy ground fire and Wally is killed by flak that destroys one of their engines.
+Tom is killed when he checks on a wounded Oliver in the waist.

-At the last second, Michael and Wally manage to pull up, but they are now very low over Rome and taking heavy ground fire.
-As they reach the edge of the city, a barrage of flak takes out another engine and obliterates Wally.
-Back in the waist, Tom checks on a wounded Oliver.
-Oliver says he's OK.
-As Tom turns back to his guns, another flak round kills him instantly.
 Michael asks Archie (Sean McGowan) to come to the cockpit to help him fly, since the navigator was once in flight school.
-Archie makes his way to the cockpit without saying a word about his wounds.
-He looks at the pulped flesh that used to be Wally before climbing into the seat.
-The Lucky Lass gets away from Rome, and makes a run for a British airbase at Malta.
+The Lucky Lass makes a run for a British airbase at Malta.

-Michael asks Al from his position as the ball turret gunner about their situation.
-He reports that aside from the knocked-out engines and other damage, the B-17 appears to be fine.
-However, the damaged port landing gear falls away as it's being lowered, leaving Michael no choice but to order everyone to bail out.
-Michael, not noticing that Archie is wounded, leaves the cockpit with Archie at the controls.
+Michael asks Al in the ball turret about their situation and is told despite the knocked-out engines and other damage, the B-17 is flying well.
+The damaged port landing gear falls away as it's being lowered, and Michael orders everyone to bail out, not realizing Archie is wounded.
+He leaves the cockpit with Archie at the controls to help the crew bail out.

-As Michael helps the crew bail out, Archie begins to cough up blood.
 Archie opens the bomb bay doors and makes his way back to Michael as the last of the crew exits the plane.
-As he turns around, Michael is horrified to see blood soaked Archie, obviously in excruciating pain.
-Archie knows he's not going to make it.
-As Michael tries to help him get ready to bail out, he sees Archie's parachute has been destroyed.
-Michael says that they can land the aircraft on the water or both jump together using his parachute.
+Michael is horrified to see Archie covered in blood and in excruciating pain and noticies Archie's parachute has been destroyed.
+Michael says they can land the aircraft on the water or both jump together using his parachute.
 Archie nods, but he then tells Michael to "take care of the boys" and pushes Michael out.
-Archie makes his way back into the pilot's chair to take control of the B-17 and starts climbing, but in its damaged state, it cannot take the stress and disintegrates, taking the navigator with it.
+Archie takes control of the B-17 and climbs until the airplane disintegrates.

-Some time later, back at Narvin, a new replacement checks in with Michael, now the flight commander of a new bomber, starting the cycle again.
+At Narvin, a new replacement checks in with Michael, now the flight commander of a new bomber.